stett/weyl/readme.md

 Weyl is a single-header library for doing math with non-sparse tensors of any finite rank and dimension.
 It's named after [this guy](https://en.wikipedia.org/wiki/Weyl).

-This library is a step towards generalizing vector and matrix algebra.
-It contains specializations for those objects in particular, but
+The goal of this library is to take a step towards generalizing vector and matrix algebra to higher ranking objects with more generalized math.

+Despite the ideal of high-ranking generalizations, for convenience Weyl includes a number of special functions for tensors of particular rank and dimensionality.
+For example `magintude` will return the length of a first-rank tensor (vector).
+These functions remain because they are useful, but they may be removed in future versions of the library.

 ## Testing